 Vegetation surveys were conducted by expert botanist Carla Huebert (returning each year since 2013).
-She received the same general instructions and project orientation as did the other groups.
-In addition, she reviewed the specific vegetation sampling methodology and data recording methods outlined in the QAPP and modified at the January 2017 Principal Investigators meeting.
-For the CWS crew, Greg Grabas and Jennifer Jung co-led the vegetation sampling and identification.
+She was provided with update e-mails from the project coordinators regarding the spread of existing invasive species, and the possibility of new invasive species appearing in Great Lakes wetlands.
+For the CWS crew, Jennifer Jung led the vegetation sampling and identification.
 Various summer students and Canadian Wildlife Service personnel assisted in data collection and acted as data recorders.
+In August, Carla Huebert and the CWS vegetation crew collaborated at a northern Lake Huron wetland to share advice and identification tips for northern plant species.